jaygooby/build-nginx/README.md

   - [x] Work with git urls
   - [x] Work with archive urls (gzip & zipped tar releases)
+  - [x] Use PCRE2 (you can also still use PCRE 1) `build-nginx` will do the right thing based on the dependency url you provide:
+  * `build-nginx -d https://ftp.exim.org/pub/pcre/pcre-8.44.tar.gz` will use the old PCRE library

+  * `build-nginx -d https://github.com/PCRE2Project/pcre2.git` will use the official PCRE2 github repo

+  * `build-nginx -d https://github.com/PCRE2Project/pcre2.git@pcre2-10.40` will build the PCRE2 release tagged `pcre2-10.40`

+  * `build-nginx -d https://sourceforge.net/projects/pcre/files/pcre2/10.37/pcre2-10.37.zip` will use the `10.37` zip at the unofficial sourceforge mirror
   - [ ] Handle dynamic nginx modules
   - [ ] Provide different example configurations
   - [ ] Update README with notes about: